 On a road trip, all the world’s problems get solved with bogus insight.
 This trip was different for some reason – less bogus, more insight.
 And more agreement.
 Maybe we are both becoming mellow at long last.

 There are times when there is nothing you can do to overcome the effects of emotional shock.
 Soldiers experience it in war, young boys when they meet girls from Rigel 7, and lovers when they are no longer.
 I can’t help thinking about road trips.
 They’re the solution to all the world’s problems.
 At least for awhile.
 No matter what happens on a road trip, everything is different when you return.

 The Tao Of Road Trips

 Some forms of travel demand meticulous preparation (flying).
 But for road trips meticulous is the death-knell of adventure.
-There are only a few rules: flying on the ground is wrong…when you come to a back-road take it, and…the end can be a good place to start.
-The essence of road trips is adventure.
+There are only a few rules: flying on the ground is wrong … when you come to a back-road take it … and the end can be a good place to start.
+The Tao of road trips is adventure.

 I’ll always remember the adventures with my Father on The Lost Trip, especially the ones inside my pickup where we solved all the world’s problems.